Qustodio Screen Time Limits: Why Daily Budgets Fail (2026 Comparison)

 Scheduled Windows (Bark) work best when content safety is your primary concern (Bark excels at monitoring texts, email, and social media for concerning content) and simple device-level schedules are sufficient.

 Daily Limits + Routines (ParentalEdge) works best when you have children under 12, your family has predictable routines, and you want both a daily ceiling and per-app scheduling that distinguishes productive from entertainment screen time.
+In India, where tuition and homework hours are predictable, routines map naturally to a child's day.

 Free Built-In Options (Family Link / Screen Time) work best when daily limits, per-app limits, bedtime, and School Time (Family Link) or Downtime (Screen Time) meet your needs and you want native OS integration without paying for a subscription.
 Note: Family Link's activity reporting shows app usage time only — no browsing history, search queries, or YouTube video details.
 See our detailed Family Link vs ParentalEdge comparison for a full breakdown.